 More About the Collection

 Special Collections has in its collection limited and first editions, as well as many autographed books.
-The early materials have unique decorative leather covers.
-Many of the materials in Special Collections are out-of-print or difficult to replace.
+Many of the publications found in Special Collections are rare or out-of-print.